magJ/davidmuller.github.io/_posts/2020-05-08-collections-module-Python3.md

 *This article was [originally published in DigitalOcean’s public knowledge base](https://www.digitalocean.com/community/tutorials/how-to-use-the-collections-module-in-python-3).
 It has been reproduced here with some minor edits.*

-# How To Use the collections Module in Python 3

-*The author selected the [COVID-19 Relief Fund](https://www.brightfunds.org/funds/write-for-donations-covid-19-relief-fund) to receive a donation as part of the [Write for DOnations](https://do.co/w4do-cta) program.*

 ### Introduction

 Python 3 has a number of built-in data structures, including tuples, dictionaries, and lists.
 Data structures provide us with a way to organize and store data.
 The `collections` module helps us populate and manipulate data structures efficiently.